How it all works

 The M groups play the Lotto Max game whenever the jackpot reaches the $60 million cap.
 When the number of Maxmillions is less than 20, approximately half of the money held by a newly launched group is used to buy tickets.
 Chances are the jackpot will roll at least one more time and the remaining money will be spent on a draw with more Maxmillions.
 Worst case scenario is the jackpot is won, and the remaining money is still spent on a subsequent $60 million jackpot with about the same number of Maxmillions.

-The U groups mainly play the two US national games Mega Millions and Powerball.
+The U groups mainly play the two US national games - Mega Millions and Powerball.
 These games have extremely long odds and as such, tickets are bought only when the jackpots are very large - over $100 million.
 When the jackpots reach very high levels, they often continue to roll since the odds are so high.
 Launching a new group for every draw with a large jackpot would get very expensive to play.
 Therefore, groups will usually spread their money across several draws; increasing the amount spent as the jackpot grows.
-The target win is at least $1 million CAD per share.
-In general, groups will spend more on Mega Millions than Powerball for similar jackpot sizes since Powerball tickets cost $2 each whereas Mega Millions tickets cost $1.
+The target win is at least C$2 million per share after taxes.

 The S groups play lottery games outside of Canada and US.
-The S groups mainly play Euro Millions but may also play the Brazilian games Mega Sena, Mega de Virada and Quina.
+The S groups mainly play UK Lotto and Euro Millions but may also play the Brazilian games Mega Sena, Mega de Virada and Quina.
+The UK Lotto game is currently the best option of all games when there is a roll down draw.
+When there is a UK Lotto roll down draw, multiple S groups will be launched.
 The Euro Millions game is similar to the US national games.
 The odds are not quite as bad but with high ticket prices, the game is just as tough to win.
 As such, the same strategy will be used.
-Groups will usually spread their money across several draws with a target win of at least $1 million CAD per share.
+Groups will usually spread their money across several draws with a target win of at least C$2 million per share.

 Members can maintain a set of preferences to automate the process of joining new groups thereby never missing an opportunity.